 The popularity of different diets can influence changes in food product consumption.
 Beginning in the late 1980s, low-fat diets became popular and were accompanied by an explosion of reduced-fat, low-fat, and fat-free products.
-When the "low-carb" diet became popular, so did the rise in low-carb or no-carb products.
+When the low-carbohydrate diet became popular, there was a rise in low-carb and no-carb products.
 Diet and health-related products also compete for consumer dollars.
-For example, sales of gluten-free products in the United States continue to rise due to the increased diagnosis of celiac disease and the belief that eliminating gluten, a protein found in wheat and related grains such as barley and rye, from the diet will treat other conditions as well.15 iStockphoto/Thinkstoc haps even more influential, though, are the messages from peers about what to eat or how to eat.
+For example, sales of gluten-free products in the United States continue to rise due to the increased diagnosis of celiac disease and the unproven belief that eliminating gluten, a protein found in wheat and related grains such as barley and rye, from the diet will treat other conditions as well.
+Some notable food trends of the last decade include organic foods, locally grown and prepared foods, fermented foods that contain live cultures, and "craft foods" that hail from a particular locale and claim to have unique tastes.
+Other trends relate more to our behaviors than particular foods, but they ultimately affect our food purchases; they include snacking throughout the day, using online grocery shopping and delivery services, using apps to calculate the exact nutritional content of meals, and shopping at supermarkets converted into socializing spaces.
+(See FIGURE 1.4.)